 Joining a fraternity or sorority takes place during "Rush," a week of events for students to get to know the members of each chapter.
-To be eligible for initiation into a social-service fraternity or sorority during the following quarter, students must achieve a 2.0 GPA on a minimum of eight hours (full-time student).
+To be eligible for initiation into a social service fraternity or sorority during the following semester, students must achieve a 2.0 GPA on a minimum of 12 hours (full-time student).
 Chapters extend invitations (bids) to join their groups at the conclusion of Rush Week.
-For more information about these groups contact the Student Life Office.
+For more information about these groups contact the Campus Activities Office at 281-649-3127.